Social Consciousness

 Figure 1: Interaction Effects in SIA (courtesy: C. P. Wolf)

-Figure 1: Interaction Effects in SIA (courtesy: C. P. Wolf) diagram interactions effects in Social Impact Assessment.
+Interaction Effects in SIA (courtesy: C. P. Wolf1) diagram interactions effects in Social Impact Assessment.
 Interactions comprise historical facts of the situation, the project, the impacts, adaptable effects, and exogenous factors.
 It is harder to say what the starting conditions were because people who are affected might react socially in different ways, the public might be against the plan and want it changed, the plan might have an effect and then change, and there could be random or systematic outside factors that affected the results.
 This makes it harder to say if the effects seen were the result of planned interventions.

 “When stakeholders take part in the decision-making of resource developments and ensure the project is consistent with their values and livelihoods, their experience of those developments is more positive and their attitudes toward projects more supportive.”

-Further Definitions
+Further Definitions:

-- Vanclay defined SIA as: “Social Impact Assessment(SIA) includes the processes of analyzing, monitoring and managing the intended and unintended social consequences, both positive and negative, of planned interventions (policies, programs, plans, projects) and any social change processes invoked by those interventions.
-Its primary purpose is to bring about a more sustainable and fairer biophysical and human environment,” 3
+- Vanclay3: “Social Impact Assessment (SIA) includes the processes of analyzing, monitoring, and managing the intended and unintended social consequences, both positive and negative, of planned interventions.
+Its primary purpose is to bring about a more sustainable and fairer biophysical and human environment.”

 Details

-Graphical Details
+Graphical Details:

 Challenges